vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 cognitive context switch.

-Internet told me that *meson* is the next closest thing that fits my taste; its syntax is pythonic and often seen in use with *ninja* foss projects.
+Internet told me that *meson* is the next closest thing that fits my taste; its syntax is pythonic and often seen in use with *ninja* in many foss projects.

-So I decided to investigate this duo for an upcoming open source project that I have in mind.
-The rest of the article is my experience in getting a simple program in C++ built with a couple of 3rd party library dependencies.
+So I decided to investigate this duo in preparation for an upcoming open source project that I have in mind.
+The rest of this article goes into the details of getting a simple program in C++ built with a couple of 3rd party library dependencies.
 It gets technical beyond this point.

 ## Using `meson` and `ninja`
 Consider the project tree structure below.
 It is adhoc and I started